Warxcell/gdpr-mysqldump/README.md

 Encodes `password` as per `security` section of Symfony Configuration.

 You can always add your own Transformer which fits your needs.
 Just create your own class which implements `Arxy\GdprDumpBundle\Transformer` or extends `Arxy\GdprDumpBundle\AbstractTransformer` and register it as Symfony Service with tag `arxy.gdpr_mysqldump.transformer`.
+If you are using Symfony with autowire and autoconfigure you probably won't need to do anything else except creating the class - symfony will take care of the other things.
 Voila!
 ## How it works
 First values are fetched from database.
 If ValueConverter is available - it converts the value into PHP variable.
 Then ValueTransformer is called.
 The returned value is passed to ValueConverter, if available which converts it into Database Value.